 What the episode lacked in story and pacing, it made up for ten-fold in production scale.
-Between the simple beauty and architecture of the town, the dunes where the Tuskens live, the many Bantha’s and the big bad showdown in the end, the production in this episode was much more impressive that the last our Mando found himself on the planet.
+The production level in this episode was much better than the last time the hero found himself on Tatooine: between the simple beauty and architecture of the town, the dunes where the Tuskens live, the many Bantha’s, and the big bad showdown at the end.
 Even the architecture looked fresh and had a touch that made Tatooine look downright beautiful at moments.
 And that is a credit to Jon Favreau.
 This episode looked like a film and I haven’t felt that way about an episode of Mandalorian until now.

 The Creative Highlight

-Those are my initial thoughts on this first, extended episode of Mandalorian season 2.
-Overall a solid episode, if not a tad slow paced.
+Those are my initial thoughts on this first, extended episode of Mandalorian season two.
+Overall a solid episode, if not a tad slow-paced.
 Would love to hear your thoughts below and looking forward to seeing what comes next.

 2 thoughts on “The Mandalorian Chapter 9: The Marshal Thoughts”

 Yes it was pretty good, and almost an hour long which was another nice surprise!!
 Hope we get more longer episodes this season.